AkashAkter/car-wash/README.md

 # CAR-WASH-BACKEND

-This project is an Express application built with TypeScript, integrating MongoDB using Mongoose for effective data management.
-It ensures data integrity through validation using Zod.
+This project is an Express application that uses TypeScript and Mongoose to integrate MongoDB and handle data efficiently.
+Through the use of Zod for validation, data integrity is ensured.

 ## Features